Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals: Implementation and Evaluation

 We refer to \simple, \pipelined, \commit and Jolteon as \SimpleShort, \PipelinedShort, \CommitShort and J in the accompanying figures and tables.

-\subsection{Happy Path Evaluation}
+\subsection{Happy Path Evaluation ($f'=0$)}

-We first configured all nodes to be honest in order to evaluate the trade-off between \mcl, \mvbp and steady-state communication complexity.
-We initially tested networks of 10, 50, 100 and 200 nodes with payload sizes ranging from empty to 1.8MB to understand how the tested protocols scale under these variables.
-We subsequently tested additional payload sizes in the 200 node network to discover the approximate maximum transfer rate of each protocol in this setting.
-We ran each configuration three times, with each run lasting five minutes, and averaged the results.
+We initially tested networks of 10, 50, 100 and 200 honest nodes with block payload sizes ranging from empty to 1.8MB to understand how the tested protocols scale under an increasing communication load. \Cref{fig:overview} reports the results of these experiments.
+We subsequently tested additional payload sizes in the 200 node network to discover the approximate maximum transfer rate of each protocol in this setting, which can be seen in~\Cref{fig:throughput-v-latency}.